RslWlsn3/SpaceX_Launches/ReadMe.md

  - Iterate over the collection and output some basic information for each launch to std::cout

 # Error
-/home/cmote/spacexlaunches/main.cpp:25:13: error: ‘json’ has not been declared<br />
-25 |   auto j3 = json::parse(launch_json);
+/home/cmote/spacexlaunches/main.cpp:25:13: error: ‘json’ has not been declared 25 |   auto j3 = json::parse(launch_json);

 # Solution